appcircleio/appcircle-docusaurus/docs/workflows/flutter-specific-workflow-steps/flutter-build-ios.md

 ---
-title: Flutter Build iOS
+title: Flutter Build for iOS
-metaTitle: Flutter Build iOS
+metaTitle: Flutter Build for iOS
-metaDescription: Flutter Build iOS
+metaDescription: Flutter Build for iOS
 sidebar_position: 2
 ---

 import Screenshot from '@site/src/components/Screenshot';

-# Flutter Build iOS
+# Flutter Build for iOS

 This step makes your Flutter project suitable for the iOS environment and builds it using the [Flutter SDK](https://github.com/flutter/flutter).